binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Computers Logged in and Unlocked

 Once this is addressed, there is a risk that staff will be starting to think about security in many areas, but this is the whole point right?
-This is really simple stuff right.
+This is really simple stuff.
 There is a risk that it takes a second longer to access your desktop.

 ### Networking Equipment